raster-foundry/raster-foundry/docs/architecture/adr-0020-access-control-and-organizations.md

 While you can do almost anything with RBAC, the risk of ‘role-explosion’ is very real and if RBAC is implemented so as to emulate ACL functionality, it is unavoidable.
 In addition, the administrative overhead of RBAC would be significant.
 It would most-likely be necessary to present an interface to users that largely obscures the underlying access-control system.

-On the other hand implementing an access-control system using ABAC would allow the access-control system to more closely parallel what is presented to users.
+On the other hand implementing an access-control system using ACLs would allow the access-control system to more closely parallel what is presented to users.

-I propose that ABAC is the approach that we take.
+I propose that an ACL-centric is the approach that we take.

 ### Implementation Details